 Leadership Development.
 Multicultural Programs fosters opportunities to enhance relationships among students, leaders in multicultural student organizations and the overall community.
-The office also provides two leadership trainings available to leaders in the multicultural council organizations.
+The office provides a Fall and Spring leadership training available to leaders in the multicultural council organizations, as well as inclusivity training for student leaders offered in the Fall and customizable follow up sessions in the Spring semester.